 The Luxurious Kalorama Triangle | The Culturally Rich Petworth | NoMa’s Hidden Gem Eckington

-After a prolonged period of being perceived as a dangerous & crime-ridden town up though the 90s, Washington, DC since 2000 has made enormous strides to clean up the city and open itself up as a fun, welcoming and safe space for families, young professionals and even retirees.
-All throughout you’ll see tasteful street art honouring the city’s rich cultural history, and in between you’ll find pockets of new developments and regeneration giving areas a much needed refreshing.
+After a prolonged period of being perceived as a dangerous & crime-ridden town up through the 90s, Washington, DC since 2000 has made enormous strides to clean up the city and open itself up as a fun, welcoming and safe space for families, young professionals and even retirees.
+All throughout you’ll see tasteful street art honoring the city’s rich cultural history, and in between, you’ll find pockets of new developments and regeneration giving areas a much needed refreshing.